superluminar-io/cdk-hello-world/README.md

 - Where can I find the environment variables of the Lambda function in the AWS console?
 - What does the line `notesTable.grantReadWriteData(putNote)` do?
 - Why do we just define the partition key for the table, but not the whole schema with the fields `title` and `content`?
+- What is the maximum size of a note's content?

 ### Fetch list of notes